Skip to main content

 Arris SolutionsState College54

-The single largest action involved NE Opco, Inc. National Envelope Scottsdale Plant at its Scottsdale facility, reporting 418 affected workers.
+The largest notice was filed by NE Opco, Inc. National Envelope Scottsdale Plant at its Scottsdale facility, reporting 418 affected workers.
 Bank of America followed with 209 workers.

 Trend & Outlook